torkzz/generate-laravel/readme.md

 #### Overview

-A Laravel package that lets you generate boilerplate code for a Vue.js/Laravel app.
+A Laravel package that lets you generate boilerplate code for a Laravel app.
 Simply enter the name of a database table and based on that it will create:

 - A Laravel model
 - A Laravel controller (with get, list, create, update, delete as well as validation based on a chosen DB table)